hanschen/vim-ipython-cell/README.md

 ipython-cell is especially suited for data exploration and visualization using Python.
 You could for example define a code cell that loads your input data, and another code cell to visualize the data.
-This plugin then allows you to change and re-run the visualization part of your code without having to reload the data each time.
+This plugin allows you to change and re-run the visualization part of your code without having to reload the data each time.